tc39/notes/es7/2016-05/may-25.md

 DD: you have to produce a wrapper for all decorated classes

-BT: we could also not ahve them be SameValue
+BT: we could also not have them be SameValue

 DE: I would prefer we have no runtime overhead from a class that has been decorated